-I’ve passed along info before re: infidelity and technology; perhaps the reason I continue to cover this topic is because it’s so widespread.
-Hopefully a word will be read, or an impression will be made, to help curb the incidences.
-I’ve not asked our resident LMFT, Cathy Chambliss, whether she’s experienced an upsurge in clients due to this issue.
-Overall, it seems to be wreaking havoc within some romantic relationships.
+I’ve passed along info before re infidelity and technology.
+The reason I continue to cover this topic is that it’s so widespread.
+Hopefully, by reiterating, a word will be read or an impression will be made to help curb the incidences.
+I asked our resident LMFT, Cathy Chambliss, whether she’s experienced an upsurge in clients due to this issue.
+Overall, it seems to be wreaking havoc within romantic relationships.

-As we’ve heard, and suspected, the use of the latest technology makes connecting easier and sneakier—not a good combo.
-Most don’t consider that one quick “connection” can have devastating after effects: loss of face, finances, and family; just to name a few.
-Is one, or two, or three indiscretions worth it?
-Only the person who’s challenged can decide.
-I’m hoping for better decisions!
+As we’ve heard and suspected, the use of the latest technology makes connecting easier and sneakier—not a good combo.
+Most don’t consider that one quick “connection” can have devastating after-effects: loss of face, finances, and family, just to name a few.

 *(Cathy can be reached through my Resource section)